 Nutrient Film Technique (NFT)

 This is easy to set up.
 This system includes a narrow flow of nutrient solution that flows in a downward-sloping channel.
 Plant roots hang into the system and assimilate nutrients from the constant flow.
 This is superb for small and fast-growing plants such as baby greens, herbs as well as lettuce.

 This system makes a setting for the roots, which supplies them with more oxygen.
 Here, the roots hang in midair in a growing hollow or compartment with no growing medium, so the whole root system is exposed.
 In the growing compartment, roots are sprayed regularly with a spray of nutrient-rich water.

 Ebb and Flow

 This method makes use of a water pump on a timer.
 It floods and drains the root system with nutrients and water.
 The water reaches a height where it will submerge the roots.
-The excess water will drain in an overflow tube.
+The excess water will drain into an overflow tube.
 If the pump stops, the water will drain back down to the tank.
 It remains there until the pump starts working again.
 This gives the roots an alternating time of oxygenated air and nutrient-rich water.